daanvanham/vanham.io/api/blog/item/styling-checkboxes.md

 _Note: For this solution we assume you have a `<label>` element right after the checkbox.
 If this is not your current situation you might need to add a different element (like `<span>`) and you can add all the styling for `label::before` to that element._

 The basic HTML as we all know it.
 Just an ordinary checkbox with its corresponding label.
-I prefer not using `id` myself, so I would\'ve wrapped the label around the input field.
-But since it\'s shorter we use this markup for now.
+I prefer not using `id` myself, so I would've wrapped the label around the input field.
+But since it's shorter we use this markup for now.

 ```html
 <input type=checkbox id=checkbox />